06 Jan How To Master The Bridge Exercise

-The Bridge is a versatile exercise that can be used for developing great Gluteal muscle function.
+The Bridge is a versatile exercise that can be used for developing great gluteal muscle function.
 Individuals with back and hip pathologies are often taught to perform bridges in the hook-lying position, elevating the pelvis off the floor.
 This exercise is particularly useful for facilitating pelvic motions and strengthening the low back and hip extensors.
 In addition, O’Sullivan et al. have demonstrated the bridges ability to enhance motor control of the lumbo-pelvic region.
-This article will help you Perfect Your Bridge!
+This article will help you improve the bridge exercise!

-To Perfect your bridge, the 🔑to is to focus on improving control of recruiting the glutes!
+To Perfect your bridge, the key to is to focus on improving control of and primarily recruiting the glutes!

-To prevent lumbo-pelvic instability and low back pain (LBP), healthy individuals should perform bridging exercises, especially females, as they are typically “quad-dominant”; i.e., the quadriceps femoris is the first muscle to activate in response to injury perturbations.
+- To help with lumbopelvic instability and low back pain, individuals should perform bridging exercises, especially females, especially if they are typically “quad-dominant”; i.e., the quadriceps femoris is the first muscle to activate in response to injury perturbations.
 A dominant quadriceps femoris causes poor endurance and delayed firing of the gluteus maximus muscle in subjects with lower extremity instability and low back pain.
 (Beckman and Deviata)

-If you feel like you are overusing your Hamstrings and Low back, try this exercise below.
+- If you feel like you are overusing your Hamstrings and Low back, try the next exercise below.

-If your hamstrings or low back extensors are overpowering this exercise, here is a great way to focus on improving Control (Mind-Muscle Connection) of your Gluteals.
+If your hamstrings or low back extensors are overpowering this exercise, here is a great way to focus on improving the control (Mind-Muscle Connection) of your glutes.